 - Get subscribers!
 You can’t send an email without a list, so use your website, social accounts, point-of-sale kiosk, and lead forms as mechanisms for capturing email information.
 Let online and offline blend together to capture email addresses to build your list.

 - Test your timing.
 Are your customers night owls?
 Are they early morning phone-checkers?
 You don’t know until you test.
-Some vendors have time-optimization tools, or offer list-splitting to test different days and times so you can figure out the email reading habits of your best customers.
+Some vendors have time-optimization tools or offer list-splitting to test different days and times so you can figure out the email reading habits of your best customers.

 - For the love of God, don’t forget your call to action.
 After they open (and hopefully read) your email, what are they supposed to do?
 Contact?
-Call?
 Buy?
 Redeem a coupon?
 Don’t leave your customers hanging.
 Email is a great way to pass around coupons and promotional content, so motivate them to open the email and then capture them as leads by giving them something to do at the end.

-Email marketing has a ton of benefits for businesses of all size, but fundamentally it’s an effective and affordable component of your marketing plan.
+Email marketing has a ton of benefits for businesses of all sizes, but fundamentally it’s an effective and affordable component of your marketing plan.
 Plus, it’s easy!
 With customizable templates and easy unsubscribe options, you don’t have to worry about a whole lot of terms and conditions or fine print when it comes to email.
 It’s fast, it’s effective, it’s affordable — altogether, it’s pretty awesome.
 If you want to start an e-newsletter or need more convincing about the merits of email marketing, contact us to learn more about what we can do to help make your emails profitable.